 What about the rest of us who don’t fall into the ‘super rich’ or just plain old ‘rich’ category?
-Believe it or not Vegas can be just as fun for those of us on a budget or with a shrinking wallet.
-With some planning it’s easy to enjoy several exhibits, eateries and attractions.
+Believe it or not, Vegas can be just as fun for those of us on a budget or with a shrinking wallet.
+With some planning, it’s easy to enjoy several exhibits, eateries, and attractions on a limited budget.
+A perfect trip to Vegas on a budget includes Budget Suites Las Vegas and our favorite Las Vegas Budget car rental.
+We are saving you money before you even arrive in sin city!

 A great way to start the day is to travel to where it all began.
 Downtown Las Vegas, once known as “Glitter Gulch” is the more rustic district and where Vegas was born.
 Drop by the oldest hotel in town: The Golden Gate Hotel and Casino at One Fremont Street that dates back to 1906.
 Inside, you’ll get a feel for how this town pulsated in the early 20th century.
 Notice the handsome mahogany paneling while listening to live piano music.